Yemmmyc/flashy-react-azure/README.md

 🏗️ Builds the app (npm run build)

-☁️ Deploys to Azure Static Web Apps
+☁️ Deploys the build output to Azure Static Web Apps

 The workflow file is located at:
 .github/workflows/azure-static-web-apps-calm-water-061bd4403.yml

 🚦 Workflow Triggers

-✅ Push to main → Auto-deploy to Azure
+✅ Push to main → Automatic deployment to Azure

 ✅ Pull Requests to main → Creates temporary preview environments for testing